BellaLi-ITblog/BellaLi-ITblog/PortSwigger/SQL injection/Examining the database -- Listing the contents of the database.md

 6. Output the usernames and passwords.
 ` ' union select username_pxqwui, password_bgvoxs from user_xacgsm --`
 -> 200 OK: we get the username 'administrator' and its corresponding password.

+# For Oracle database:

+Basiclly they have similar approaches to achieve the results.

+We need to keep in mind that Oracle database needs to have select clause followed by where clause.

+And remember to google the structure of information_schema and information_schema.columns in Oracle database.